home-assistant/home-assistant.io/source/_integrations/dnsip.markdown

   - sensor
 ---

-The `dnsip` sensor will expose an IP address, fetched via DNS resolution, as its value.
+The `dnsip` integration will expose an IP address, fetched via DNS resolution, as its value.
 It provides both IPv4 and IPv6 lookup as separate sensors depending on accessibility to resolvers.

-1. When you enable the sensor with the default value, it will query the [OpenDNS](https://www.opendns.com/) nameservers with the hostname `myip.opendns.com`, which will resolve to your external/public IP address.
+1. When you enable the integration with the default value, it will query the [OpenDNS](https://www.opendns.com/) nameservers with the hostname `myip.opendns.com`, which will resolve to your external/public IP address.
 2. If you specify a `hostname`, a regular DNS lookup will be performed, providing you the IP the hostname resolves to.

-You may also override the default nameservers that are being used by setting the `resolver` option in the integration to any nameserver you like.

 {% include integrations/config_flow.md %}

+You may also override the default nameservers that are being used by setting the `resolver` options in the integration to any nameserver you like.